English

 149 AP® English Language and Composition

-Grades: 11-12 | Semester Block | Credits: 1
+Grades: 11-12 | Credits: 1

 An AP® course in English Language and Composition engages students in becoming skilled readers of prose written in various rhetorical contexts and in becoming skilled writers who compose for various purposes.
 Both their writing and their reading should make students aware of the interactions among a writer’s purposes, audience expectations, and subjects, as well as the way genre conventions and the resources of language contribute to effectiveness in writing. (source collegeboard.org)

-Grades: 11-12 | Semester Block | Credits: 1
+Grades: 11-12 | Credits: 1

 This course combines a general survey of works of the past thirty years with writing skill development needed by students after they graduate from high school.
 The literature of the course emphasizes novels that explore the issue of making decisions and finding purpose.
 Students will investigate this topic with greater depth and focus through a variety of assignments that are critical and/or creative.
 The student will continue to improve essay-writing skills through logical and coherent development of ideas.
 Requirements include nightly reading, class discussion, written responses, and critical papers.
+This course follows a two-year rotating curriculum to ensure that students do not encounter repeated texts or assignments if they enroll for a second year.

 English 12 Programs